karthikziffer/karthikziffer.github.io/_posts/2026-06-06-prompt-evolution.md

-The complexity increases when a multi line prompts need to be decomposed into Neo4j representation.
+The complexity increases when a multi line prompts need to be represented as nodes and edges in Neo4j.

 We create a general pattern to use for multi line prompts.
 The original prompt is broken down into Prompt entity, role or task entities, responsibilites or action entities, rules and constraints.